justPauw/pokemon-astral-warp/docs/pokemon/261-poochyena.md

       <p style="color: #737373; margin: 0px;  font-weight: normal; font-size:16px; align-self: center;">Abilities</p>
       <div class="attribute-value">
         <a href='' title="This Pokemon is always successful fleeing from wild battles, even if trapped by a move or ability.">Run-away</a>
-        /<a href='' title="Whenever this Pokemon has a major status ailment, it has 1.5x its Speed.
-This Pokemon is not affected by the usual Speed cut from paralysis.
-Overworld: If the lead Pokemon has this ability, the wild encounter rate is halved.">Quick-feet</a>
+        /<a href='' title="After each turn, one of this Pokemon's stats at random rises two stages, and another falls one stage.
+If a stat is already at 6 or -6 stages, it will not be chosen to be increased or decreased, respectively.">Moody</a>
       </div>
     </div>
     <div style="display: grid;" class="hidden-pokemon-attribute">
       <p style="color: #737373; margin: 0px;  font-weight: normal; font-size:15px; align-self: center;">Hidden Ability</p>
       <div class="attribute-value">
-        <a href='' title="After each turn, one of this Pokemon's stats at random rises two stages, and another falls one stage.
-If a stat is already at 6 or -6 stages, it will not be chosen to be increased or decreased, respectively.">Moody</a>
+        <a href='' title="This Pokemon's Attack rises one stage upon knocking out another Pokemon, even a friendly Pokemon.
+This ability does not take effect when the Pokemon indirectly causes another Pokemon to faint, e.g. through poison or spikes.
+If this Pokemon knocks out a Pokemon with mummy, the former's ability will change without taking effect.">Moxie</a>
       </div>
     </div>
   </div>